su-giana/giana-techblog/_notes/madcampfirstweek.md

 ---

+## When threads or thread pools can be create in Anroid Studio

+1. Main Thread: The main thread, also known as the UI thread, is automatically created by the Android system when the application starts
+- This thread is responsible for handling user interface updates and events

+2. Background Threads: Additional threads can be created manually in Android applications to offload time-consuming tasks or perform work in the background

+3. AsyncTask: provides a convenient way to perform background operations on a separate thread and update the UI thread with the results

+4. Executors and Thread Pools: allow you to create and manage thread pools
+- You can submit tasks to these thread pools for concurrent execution

+5. Kotlin coroutines: Coroutine can be used to perform asynchronous operations and manage concurrency in more declarative and sequential manner

 ## Coroutine

 Before jump in to the world of Kotlin concurrency management, you need to know the concept of coroutine.